What is in this leaflet

 The instructions for using FLUTIFORM inhaler are given in this leaflet.
 You should check with your doctor or pharmacist if you are not sure how to use FLUTIFORM inhaler.

 The medicine is contained in an aerosol can (canister) (see Diagram 1) which sits inside a plastic dispenser (also known as an actuator).
-The actuator also has a dose counter to tell you how many doses ("puffs") are left after each puff.
+The actuator has a colour-coded dose counter which displays the remaining actuations in increments of 10, down to 60 doses, and in increments of 5 thereafter.
+The numbers are separated by a dot.
+The indicator is initially green (120 to 45 puffs remaining), then yellow (45 to 25 puffs remaining), and then red (25 to 0 puffs remaining).
+When the indicator turns red, you should be contacting your doctor or returning to your pharmacy to have a replacement dispensed.
 Do not remove the canister from the actuator as this can interfere with the dose counter.

 Before you use your inhaler for the first time, or if it has not been used for more than 3 days, it needs to be 'primed' to ensure it works properly and gives you the correct dose.